4.2 - National Integrity Framework

 This commitment will advance the OGP value of public accountability by improving the effectiveness of our legal, regulatory and institutional frameworks and by protecting the integrity and transparency of the execution of public policy and management.

 Parliamentary Joint Committee on ACLEI’s report (milestone 1)

-AGD is continuing consultations with affected agencies to develop a Government response to the Parliamentary Joint Committee on ACLEI’s report into ACLEI’s jurisdiction.
+The Attorney-General’s Department (AGD) is continuing consultations with affected agencies to develop a government response to the Parliamentary Joint Committee on ACLEI's report into ACLEI's jurisdiction.

 Government Business Roundtable on Anti-Corruption (milestones 2 and 3)

-The first Government Business Anti-Corruption Roundtable was held on 31 March 2017 (milestone 2); and
+The Government Business Anti-Corruption Roundtable was held on 31 March 2017 (milestone 2).

-Next steps are to respond to recommendations for reform from the Roundtable (milestone 3), including as part of the consultations on proposed DPA and foreign bribery reforms (the subject of commitment 1.4).
+Next steps are to respond to recommendations for reform from the Roundtable (milestone 3), including as part of the consultations on a proposed deferred prosecution agreement scheme and foreign bribery law reforms (the subject of Open Government commitment 1.4: Combating Corporate Crime).

 Review the jurisdiction and capabilities of ACLEI and FACC (milestone 4)

-We plan to commence the review of the jurisdiction and capabilities of ACLEI and FACC as part of Australia’s second OGP National Action Plan in early 2018.
+We plan to commence the review of the jurisdiction and capabilities of ACLEI and FACC as part of Australia’s next Open Government National Action Plan in early 2018.

 Government: Australian Commission for Law Enforcement Integrity, Australian Federal Police, Commonwealth Director of Public Prosecutions, Department of the Prime Minister and Cabinet